Plasma Pen vs TCA Peels vs Electrocautery for Sebaceous Hyperplasia: The Honest 2026 Test

 Book a laser session if you are already planning a broader resurfacing treatment and the SH can be addressed in the same appointment.

 Do not buy OTC topicals labeled for sebaceous hyperplasia.
-Salicylic acid, retinol, and niacinamide work on the surface; SH is a glandular condition.
+Salicylic acid, retinol, and niacinamide work on the surface while SH lives in the gland.
 The mechanism does not match.

 If you have one bump vs many

-For one bump, the per-lesion math is close between methods.
-The plasma pen costs more up front but covers anything that returns later.
-A single in-office TCA or electrocautery visit costs less than the device but only handles that one bump.
+For one bump, the per-lesion math is close.
+The pen costs more up front but covers anything that returns later, while a single in-office TCA or electrocautery visit costs less but only handles that one bump.

-For three or more bumps, or for anyone with the pattern of SH that tends to recur over years (which is most adults in their 40s and 50s with sebaceous-prone skin), the plasma pen wins on lifetime cost-per-lesion.
-You buy it once.
-The recurrence is handled at home.
-For deeper context on why SH keeps returning, see our guide on why sebaceous hyperplasia forms and sebaceous hyperplasia and hormones.
+For three or more bumps, or anyone with the SH pattern that recurs over years (most adults in their 40s and 50s with sebaceous-prone skin), the pen wins on lifetime cost-per-lesion.
+You buy it once and handle the recurrence at home.
+For why SH keeps returning, see our guides on why sebaceous hyperplasia forms and sebaceous hyperplasia and hormones.

 What the healing timeline looks like with the plasma pen